 Tangible Assets Tangible assets are stated at cost.
 Additions and improvements that extend the lives of the assets are capitalized, while expenditures for repairs and maintenance are expensed as incurred.
 The Group assesses tangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the tangible asset groupings may not be recoverable.
 The cost of interest that is incurred in connection with ongoing construction projects is capitalized using a weighted average interest rate.
 These costs are included in tangible assets and amortized over the useful life of the related asset.
-The Group utilizes the straight-line method of depreciation over the following estimated useful lives:
+The Group utilizes the straight-line method of depreciation over the following estimated useful lives (in years):

+Equipment Generally 2-7, up to 15

+Computer software Up to 5

-Land and land improvements Up to 20 Buildings and leasehold improvements Up to 40 Machinery and equipment Generally 3-7, up to 15
+Land and land improvements Up to 20

+Buildings and leasehold improvements Up to 40

 Goodwill and Intangible Assets Goodwill is the excess of the purchase price over the estimated fair value of net assets of acquired businesses.
 Irish Company Law requires goodwill and indefinite lived intangible assets to be amortized.
-However, the Group does not believe this gives a true and fair view, as not all goodwill and intangible assets decline in value.
+However, the Group does not believe this gives a true and fair view, as not all goodwill and intangible assets decline in value, and goodwill is not amortized under U.S. GAAP.
 In addition, as goodwill that does decline in value rarely does so on a straight-line basis, straight-line amortization of goodwill and indefinite lived intangible assets over an arbitrary period does not reflect the economic reality.
 Therefore, goodwill and indefinite lived intangible assets are not amortized.
 The Group assesses goodwill for impairment annually in the third quarter of the financial year and whenever an event occurs or circumstances change that would indicate the carrying amount may be impaired.
 Impairment testing for goodwill is performed at a reporting unit level.
-There were no changes in reporting units during fiscal year 2018.
+There were no changes in reporting units during fiscal year 2019.
 The test for impairment of goodwill requires the Group to make several estimates about fair value, most of which are based on projected future cash flows.
-The Group calculated the excess of each reporting unit's fair value over its carrying amount, including goodwill, utilizing a discounted cash flow analysis.
+The Group calculates the excess of each reporting unit's fair value over its carrying amount, including goodwill, utilizing a discounted cash flow analysis.
 An impairment loss is recognized when the carrying amount of the reporting unit's net assets exceeds the estimated fair value of the reporting unit.

 Intangible assets include patents, trademarks, trademarks, customer relationships, purchased technology, and in-process research and development (IPR&D).
-Intangible assets with a definite life are amortized on a straight-line basis with estimated useful lives ranging from three to 20 years.
+Intangible assets with a definite life are amortized on a straight-line basis with estimated useful lives typically ranging from three to 20 years.
 Amortization is recognized within distribution and administrative expense in the consolidated profit and loss account.
 Intangible assets with a definite life are tested for impairment whenever events or changes in circumstances indicate that the carrying amount of an intangible asset (asset group) may not be recoverable.
 When events or changes in circumstances indicate that the carrying amount of an intangible asset may not be recoverable, the Group calculates the excess of an intangible asset's carrying value over its undiscounted future cash flows.
 If the carrying value is not recoverable, an impairment loss is recognized based on the amount by which the carrying value exceeds the fair value.
 The inputs used in the fair value analysis fall within Level 3 of the fair value hierarchy due to the use of significant unobservable inputs to determine fair value.
-Indefinite-lived intangible assets are tested for impairment annually in the third quarter of the fiscal year and whenever events or changes in circumstances indicate that the carrying amount may be impaired.
-Impairment is calculated as the excess of the asset's carrying value over its fair value.
-Fair value is generally determined using a discounted future cash flow analysis.